 - Ginger: many naturopaths recommend the use of essential oil of ginger for relief in degenerative joint disease, general hardness of joints and arthritis.
 You can use ginger essential oil while taking a bath or as a hot compress.

 - Marjoram: helps in reducing pain and swelling of the joints.

-- Lavender: is another essential oil that can be used in the form of rub for relief in pain and hardness of joints.
+- Lavender: can be used in the form of rub for relief in pain and hardness of joints.

 - Wintergreen: is helpful in reducing swelling and arthritic pain; eases the painful joints and hardness of muscles.